jadwigo/bolt-deployer-recipe/README.md

 Optionally create `shared/.bolt.yml` and `shared/app/config/config_local.yml` files.

+### Requirements

+You also need the `mysqldump` command on the target machine - if it is not available the database snapshots won't work and must be disabled.

 ### On example.com

 On the first deployment the path `/your/root/path/for/the/app/` will be checked, and in that path the directories `.dep`, `releases` and `shared` will be created.